MizTangerine/README_Generator/README.md

 ## Usage

-Application is invoked with command: node index.js
+Application is invoked with command: `node index.js` or `npm start`.

-Your generated README will be located in a file called 'exampleREADME.md'
+The generated README will be located in a file named 'exampleREADME.md'

 A [video](https://drive.google.com/file/d/1y1q5u8KCXu8cWet2M5Qk1UXe21v2ePDK/view?usp=sharing) demonstrating the functionality.